 Once you’ve approved and signed your End of Year report, FreeAgent automatically puts a lock on your account to prevent you from making any further changes to your end of year accounts.
 You can remove this lock at any time by selecting ‘Remove signature’ after you’ve approved and signed the report.
 Once you’ve done this you can make further adjustments to your figures before filing, but we recommend that you speak to an accountant before doing so.

-Please be aware that once either the Final Accounts or the Corporation Tax (CT600) return have been filed, you won’t be able to ‘unlock’ to make amendments.
-If this happens, you would need to speak to your accountant to find out the best way to make corrections.
+Please be aware that once either the Final Accounts or the Corporation Tax (CT600) return have been filed, your end of year reports will be locked.
+However, if you find errors within your accounts, you can make corrections after filing End of Year reports.
+Please speak to your accountant to determine which is the best option for you.

 2. Submit Final Accounts to Companies House